mhnaufal/simple-laravel-crud/README.md

 > git clone https://github.com/mhnaufal/laravel-crud.git

-or simply download the zip and extract it
+...or simply download the zip and extract it

 3. Open the folder in code editor of your choice and also open up a terminal

 4. In the terminal, move to the cloned folder